 What Development Economics Is To The Mainstream

 Now, how is development economics understood by mainstream economists?
-As with any hegemonic order (in Gramsci’s understanding), the mainstream does not have to define or defend itself.
+As with any hegemonic order, the mainstream does not have to define or defend itself.
 But we can find out what Development Economics means to the mainstream by looking at the top journals, top publications, and the Development Economics syllabi of top schools.